-Storing your files on a SkyDrive is a great way to make accessing your data more convenient.
+Storing your files in OneDrive is a great way to access your data more conveniently.
 Once your files are in the cloud, you can view or edit them using any device with Internet access.
-But what happens if you have a file you need but it isn't on your SkyDrive.
+But what happens if you have a file you need but it isn't in your OneDrive account?
 You may think you're out of luck, but that isn't the case.
-As long as you've got Fetch configured properly and the computer containing the file is on and connected to the Internet, you can find the file and upload it right from your account interface on the SkyDrive website.
+As long as you've got the Fetch feature configured properly and you are using Windows 7 or Windows 8 on the computer containing the file and that computer is connected to the Internet, you can find the file and upload it right from the OneDrive website.
 Read on to learn how to use this simple yet awesome feature.

-In order to utilize the Fetch feature, you need to be using the desktop application version of SkyDrive.
+In order to utilize the Fetch feature, you need to be using the OneDrive desktop application.
+The application is compatible with Windows Vista, Windows 7 and Windows 8.
+You can download it for free from the OneDrive website.
 If you've already got this installed on your computer, skip to the next step.
-Otherwise, make sure to check the box shown below to enable Fetch during the initial installation ("Let me use SkyDrive to fetch any of my files on this PC").
+Otherwise, make sure to check the box that says "Let me use OneDrive to fetch any of my files on this PC", during the installation process.

-If you need more information about downloading and installing the desktop version of SkyDrive, check out this article: How to Use the Skydrive Application in Windows 7 & Windows 8.
+If you need more information about downloading and installing the desktop version of OneDrive, check out this article: How to Use the OneDrive Application in Windows 7 & Windows 8.

-Select the "Settings" tab and then select "Let me use SkyDrive to fetch any of my files on this PC."
-Click or tap "OK."
+Select the Settings tab and then "Let me use OneDrive to fetch any of my files on this PC".
+Click OK to apply this setting.

-Once you have Fetch configured and your computer connected to the Internet, you can access all of your files from your SkyDrive account.
-Log in to SkyDrive from any computer with Internet access.
-Select your computer from the PCs section in the left pane of your SkyDrive account.
+Once you have the Fetch option configured and your Windows 7 or Windows 8 computer is connected to the Internet, you can access all of your files from your OneDrive account.
+Log in to OneDrive from any computer with Internet access.
+Select your computer from the PCs section in the left pane of your OneDrive account.